 Q: Will the Department of State assist my non-U.S. Citizen spouse in securing the required visa in his/her passport prior to assignment?

 A: Consular Affair’s Special Issuance Agency (SIA) assists non-U.S. citizen family members of Foreign Service personnel who are on assignment or preparing for assignment abroad.
 Spouses can apply either together with the direct-hire employee or separately but should ensure they have a copy of the travel orders and the employee’s passport and visa pages if applying separately.
 They should also provide SIA with current contact information for the employee and a copy of a valid marriage license if using a different last name than their spouse.
 SIA will forward the application(s) to the foreign embassies for processing.
-Please contact the Special Issuance Agency, located at SA-17A, South Entrance, 600 19th Street N.W, Washington, DC, for visa services at CA-PPT-SIA-VISA-UNIT@state.gov or on the Special Issuance Agency website (only accessible on a U.S. government system).
+Please contact the Special Issuance Agency, located at SA-17A, South Entrance, 600 19th Street N.W, Washington, DC, for visa services at CA-PPT-SIA-VISA-UNIT@state.gov.

 Q: Is there any group in the Department that offers support to foreign born spouses whether or not they have become U.S. citizens?